Super brief Summary: This is my favorite holster bag of all time.

 PACK/FRONT HARNESS CONFIGURATION

 In this configuration, you can actually strap the Holster onto your backpack to fit across your chest.
-The Holster has hidden side pockets that contain stabilizer straps that allow you to strap it to your bag in a manner that works best holster 3for your comfort.
+The Holster has hidden side pockets that contain stabilizer straps that allow you to strap it to your bag in a manner that works best for your comfort.
 This option is great for those situations where you want your camera accessible, but need it up off your waist.
 For example, hiking in a river or, what is often my situation, you have a kid with her legs around your waist.

 Placing the Holster in this configuration will allow easy access to your camera.
 There have been multiple times hiking through rivers where I have taken a step and found myself waist-deep unexpectedly.
 The last thing you want in that situation is to have a camera on your waist.
 So, while the situations I am going to use the pack/front harness configuration are likely rare, they will add a huge degree of convenience and safety when needed.